Keep reading and researching

 Current Page Path

-As Outreach Librarian & Curator in the Special Collections Research Center, I promote access to post-1700 print materials in a variety of subject areas, as well as archival collections of 20th century chidlren's book authors and illustrators.
+As one of the curators in the Special Collections Research Center, I promote access to post-1700 print materials in a variety of subject areas, as well as archival collections in the areas of children's literature, theatre history, and poetry.

 In addition to rich general rare book holdings, areas of particular note include the Janice Bluestein Longone Culinary Archive, the Hubbard Collection of Imaginary Voyages, the Shakespeare Collection, the the William A. Gosling Pop-up and Moveable Books Collection, and the Children's Literature Collection.

 I develop Special Collections' holdings in all of these areas by working with the antiquarian book trade and with donors of books and archival materials, and set priorities for cataloging, processing, conservation, and digitization of these materials.
 I also help students and researchers discover and navigate the collection through reference services, instruction sessions, exhibitions, and social media.

 I enjoy working with students of all levels, and have a particular interest in developing hands-on activities that encourage students to learn through exploration of the materials themselves.
 The rare books collection holds a wealth of materials on an immense array of literary and historical topics beyond what can be described here.
 If you are curious about how the collection could support a class that you are teaching (or your personal research), I would be delighted to discuss the possibilities with you.